anthonyjoeseph/fancy-todo-mvc/article-backups/whyoption.md

 The community is supportive and kind, and has helped me become a better developer.

-(edit:) Thanks to [Monoid Musician](https://github.com/MonoidMusician) for pointing out that sum types & union types belong to set theory, not category theory.
+(edit:) The slack community continues to support me!
+Thanks to [Monoid Musician](https://github.com/MonoidMusician) for pointing out that sum types & union types belong to set theory, not category theory, and for pointing out that `OptionMonad` fails the monad laws.

+[^1]: Some people dislike the wrapper metaphor - they correctly assert that it only describes a few monads, and only leads to more confusion later when introduced to more.
+Here are a couple of paradigmatic tweets ([1](https://twitter.com/impurepics/status/1283660072380502016/photo/1), [2](https://twitter.com/YuriyBogomolov/status/1283237296402243585)).

+  However, the paper [What we Talk About When we Talk About Monads](http://tomasp.net/academic/papers/monads/monads-programming.pdf) posits that such metaphors are necessary for a complete understanding of the concept, alongside 'formal' and 'implementation'-level knowledge.